vinit13792/vinit_sutar.github.io/aboutme.md

 ### My story

-To be honest, I am just love to apply the concepts I learn.
-I am visual learner.
-I work hard, and then optimize like an optimizer trying to converge.
+To be honest, I just love to apply the concepts I learn.
+I am a visual learner.
+I like to learn new things.
+I am very lazy on sundays, but except that I work hard and then optimize like an optimizer trying to converge.